Air pollution and car emissions

-While it's not in the top ten, this Peugeot is worth mentioning.
-Although it’s a hybrid, it still pushes out three times the Euro 5 NOx legal limit.
+While it's not in the top 10, this Peugeot is worth mentioning.
+Although it’s a hybrid, it still pushes out three times the Euro 5 NOx limit in our more stringent tests.

-The five petrol cars that produce the most amount of NOx
+Older tests: the five petrol cars that produced the most amount of NOx

-- The three worst petrol cars listed here produce so much NOx that they would fail the Euro 3 standards.
+- The three worst petrol cars listed here produced so much NOx under our older test programme, which is more stringent than the official tests, that they would fail the Euro 3 standards.

 Petrol engines produce NOx – most in such small quantities that it’s not of consequence.
 However, there are some that are worth avoiding:

-This sporty car from Mercedes creates three times as much NOx as petrol limits allow.
+This sporty car from Mercedes created three times as much NOx in our tough tests as petrol limits allow.
 To put that in perspective, it’s the only petrol car we've seen that would also fail diesel-equivalent Euro 5 limits.